timewave-computer/covenants/contracts/two-party-pol-covenant/README.md

 Contract responsible for orchestrating the flow for a two party POL.

-This contract orchestrates the instantiation of all contracts necessary to fulfill the covenant.
+This contract composes the instantiation of all contracts necessary to fulfill the covenant.

 The clock is instantiated first.
 All necessary contracts that are to be